tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ## Objective

-This document elaborates on the proposal to make TensorFlow be more "Pythonic" in 2.0.
-In four bullet points, the proposal is to:
+This document presents a proposal to make TensorFlow be more "Pythonic" in 2.0.
+In five bullet points, the proposal is to:

-*   Encourage[^1] the encapsulation of graph computation as Python functions \
+*   Encourage the encapsulation of graph computation as Python functions \
 (where the graph is executed when the function is invoked, instead of via `Session`)
 *   Align "state" in the TensorFlow runtime (e.g., resource tensors like those that back `tf.Variable` objects) with state in the Python program (e.g., Python objects corresponding to the runtime state with lifetimes attached to each other).
 *   Make it easy to export these encapsulations to a `GraphDef`+Checkpoint and/or `SavedModel`.